SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 min_log_mat_not0 = -np.inf

-# Spline interpolation on log10(BLER) to improve
+# Spline interpolation on log10(BLER) for numerical precision

 fun_interp = RectBivariateSpline(

-log_mat_interp = fun_interp(
+log_mat_interp = fun_interp(x_interp, y_interp)

 # Retrieve the BLER